sth/sodata/README.md

     pgimport -c "host=localhost dbname=so user=soimporter password=abc"

-If possible you should use pgcopyimport instead, since it is usually faster.

-### pgcopyimport

-Expects a existing and preferable empty PostgreSQL database and fills it with data.
-It will use a temporary file anda SQL `COPY` to import the data faster.
+By default, this will use a temporary file and SQL `COPY` to import the data.
 This means that you'll need enough free diskspace to store a temporary copy of the data.
-Also the importing databse user will need to have superuser privileges in the database to be allowed to use `COPY`.
+Also the importing database user will need to have superuser privileges in the database to be allowed to use `COPY`.

-By default the temporary files will be put in `/var/tmp`, but the directory can be changed with the `-d` flag.
-Connect options can be specified with the `-c` flag:
+The directory used for the temporary data can be specified with the `-d` option:

-    pgcopyimport -d ~/tmp/ -c "host=localhost dbname=so user=admin password=abc1"
+    pgimport -d tmpdir -c ...

+There has to be enough free diskspace to store a temporary copy of each table in that directory.
+Having this on a different hard disk than the database or the input files will speed up the import process.

+The import can also be done without temporary files and without requiring a database superuser.
+For this use the `-s` flag:

+    pgimport -s -c ...

 ### csvimport